shautvast/jargo/README.md

 It is NOT a new maven (not yet at least).

 Basic premisses:
+1. written in Rust
-1. do NOT copy anything from the maven philosophy (phases, goals etc).
+2. does NOT copy anything from the maven philosophy (phases, goals etc).
 Instead find out on the go what would be a good design
-2. uses TOML
+3. uses TOML

+see [tests/sample_project/Jargo.toml]() to get an impression of what that looks like.

 Goals:
-1. Simple management of (test) dependencies
+1. Simple management of (test) dependencies, using existing maven repositories
 2. ability to compile to jar files
 3. ability to run unit tests

 After this, we'll validate it's performance.
 If it's not faster/easier/better than maven, then abort

 But instead, if it will save you time/resources/heart failure, then why not take this next level?

+4. upload to maven repo's
+5. plugin mechanism for specific goals (code generation, javadoc, etc).
+6. migrating from maven in actual projects

+Questions:
+1. Why?

+_Every tool is currently being rewritten in rust._ And for good reason!

+2. Why not create a drop-in replacement for maven written in rust?

+_While that would make migration a no-brainer, it seems too ambitious based on what I've seen of the maven codebase_